Shawn Taylor PLLC | Your Social Security Lawyer

 • $65,160/year in the year you reach full retirement age (withholding $1 for every $3 above the limit, counting only earnings before the month you reach full retirement age) [1]

-To learn more, please contact Attorney Taylor via our website or by phone at 855-969-4648 for a free 30-minute phone consultation.
-We’re located in Charleston, and we handle SSD cases throughout West Virginia, Kentucky and Ohio.
+To learn more contact us via our website or by phone at 855-969-4648 to schedule a free 30-minute phone consultation.
+We’re located in Charleston, and we handle SSD cases throughout West Virginia, Kentucky, Ohio, and Virginia.

 FAQs